LACMIP/emu/docs/_documentation/groups.md

 ---
 title: Groups
 navcat: Modules
-tags: georeferencing
+tags:
 ---
-*[need content]*
-{: .notice--danger}

-After a search has been run you may want to save the group of records returned so that you can access them again; or you may want to save the search criteria used to generate this group of records (especially if the search is quite involved).
-There are thus two types of group:
+Groups are a useful way to save and share recordsets in EMu.
+If you have a set of search criteria that you frequently use, or a set of specific records that you need to share with another person, Groups will help.

 ## Create a static group